Jiliohan/Jiliohan/README.md

 # Hi, I’m Jimmy 👋

 Product leader building AI systems to learn, validate product decisions, and move from zero to one.
-Product background, builder by necessity — I build to make ideas tangible.
+Product background, builder by necessity.
+I build to make ideas tangible.

 ## What I work on 🔧
 - AI agents and applied AI systems